Kong6480/Datamining-Project-Titanic-Survival-Prediction/README.md

 ├── Datamining_project.ipynb       # Main Jupyter Notebook containing the modeling process └── README.md                      # This file (project summary and structure)
 ```
+Due to its large size (38MB), the project PPT file was submitted separately and is not included in this repository.
 ---

 #### Contact and Further Information